amazon-ion/ion-schema-rust/README.md

 An implementation of [Amazon Ion Schema](http://amzn.github.io/ion-schema) in Rust.

+If you want to try out a web tool to validate your Ion values using `ion-schema-rust`, please visit: https://amzn.github.io/ion-schema/sandbox

 **This package is considered experimental, under active/early development, and the API is subject to change.**

 ## Getting Started